By currencyconverter.top| Updated 2026 | ⏱️ 8 min read

 1. Fiat-Backed Stablecoins

-Backed by reserves of fiat currency.
+Backed by reserves of fiat currency like USD.
 Examples: USDT, USDC.
-Widely used for trading and payments.
+Widely used for trading, payments, and maintaining stability in the crypto market.

 2. Crypto-Backed Stablecoins